How to choose the right social media management tool?

-From the tech savvy to the newly initiated, social media increasingly takes up a huge chunk of our waking lives.
-The numbers are out on this, and they’re staggering – our day seems to begin and end on it and this is a pattern observed across demographies.
+From the tech-savvy to the newly initiated, social media increasingly takes up a huge chunk of our waking lives.
+The numbers are out on this, and they’re staggering – our day seems to begin and end on it and this is a pattern observed across demographics.
 An average person is involved in a plethora of social media activities across multiple platforms.
 People are choice-sensitive and want to put out only content that suits them, and importantly, on the platforms that make sense to them!

 Now picture this scenario for a business.
-If managing your personal social media is a task by itself, picking the right social tool for your business is even trickier.
+If managing your personal social media is a task by itself, picking the right social media tool for your business is even trickier.
 Before you know it, you have so many options to choose from, so many seemingly perfect tools, that it could make your head spin.
 Where to begin?

 Your requirements from a social media management tool will differ from the next person’s.
 For instance, a tool that works well for making social media updates from your personal profiles might not cut it for managing your business pages on social media

-Further, each tool is different from the next, in the same way your social media marketing plan is different from mine.
+Further, each tool is different from the next, the same way your social media marketing plan is different from mine.